maxwett/badabob-datastory.github.io/index.md

 ### Is the age gap even real?
 > Male actors see their careers peak at the age of 46, female actors reach their professional pinnacles at age 30 <br />_TIME magazine 2015[^2]_

-According to this, there is therefore not only a gap in representation but also in the age of actors versus actresses.
-This can in fact be seen very well in this plot
+There is in fact not only a gap in representation but also in the age of actors versus actresses.
+Often times it seems that the actresses are significantly younger than their male counterparts.
+It is not only an impression, this can in fact be seen very well in this plot

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/Average_age_actor.html"></iframe>